cmxin24/NetEaseMusicCheck/README_EN.md

 [简体中文](README.md) ｜ **English**

 NetEase Cloud Music daily auto check-in, running silently in the background without disturbing your daily browsing experience.
-Suitable for overseas users in combination with [NetEaseMusicWorld++](https://github.com/kogamitora/NetEaseMusicWorldNext), the mobile client will also be unlocked synchronously.
+Suitable for overseas users in combination with [NetEaseMusicWorld++](https://github.com/kogamitora/NetEaseMusicWorldNext), the mobile and PC client will also be unlocked synchronously.

 ## Key Features